 Pruning: Crown raise the canopy base height as needed.

-Additional comments: This pine is generally NOT recommended for use in small residential yards because of it's large size.
+Additional comments: This pine is generally NOT recommended for use in small residential yards because of its large size.
 It also sheds copious amounts of needles especially during fall.
 It is very tolerant of southwest desert to maritime urban conditions and is the most widely planted ornamental pine species in the Southwest United States.
-Aleppo pine was first cultivated in North America long ago in 1683.
+Ethnobotanical notes: Aleppo pine was first cultivated in North America long ago in 1683.
 Ancient carving in Syria show Aleppo pine cones and the ancient Greeks traditionally cut down an Aleppo pine every year, decorating it with flowers and ribbons in honor of the god Attis (a practice warned against by the prophet Jeremiah in the Bible's Old Testament - Jeremiah Chapter 10, Verses 2-5).
 This tree cutting custom is believed to have been adopted by the Roman Catholic Europeans in honor of Christ, making the Aleppo pine the first 'Christmas tree'.